Authentication

 A request with a missing, malformed or revoked key is rejected with a 401 Unauthorized response.

-A key acts on behalf of the account owner, so it inherits the account owner's permissions across your Astalty account.
+On top of the access level, a key inherits the account owner's role-based permissions.
 Every endpoint still enforces the same permission checks used in the app — if the account owner couldn't perform an action in the web interface, the API will return a 403 Forbidden response for the equivalent request.

 Rate limiting